Viewers remember 95% of a message when they watch it in a video. And only 10% when they read it as text.

 Here’s what most people don’t understand about video production costs: they’re actually predictable.

-You're not throwing money into a black box and hoping for the best.
+You’re not throwing money into a black box and hoping for the best.
 Professional video production follows a clear structure, and every dollar has a purpose.
+However, video production costs can vary significantly based on key factors such as project scope, complexity, and quality.
+Using a video production pricing sheet can help clients understand and manage their budgets more transparently.
+Understanding the full spectrum of video production costs helps in making informed budgeting decisions.

 From my perspective as someone who’s seen thousands of video budgets, most businesses get surprised because they don’t know what they’re paying for.
 But there’s a simple breakdown that makes it all clear.